Ignition provides us with some of the very best game console iPhone emulators of all time.

 You will need to do this for all unofficial content that you want to use on your iPhone or iPad.

-Game emulators have always been popular and always will be.
-Its great news that we can get them outside of Cydia now, and millions of users can get back to playing their favorite retro console games without having to worry about jailbreaking their devices first.
+iPhone game emulators have always been popular and always will be.
+It's great news that we can get them outside of Cydia now, and millions of users can get back to playing their favorite retro console games without having to worry about jailbreaking their devices first.